constata-eu/asami/pwa/src/content/whitepaper.md

 - **Advertisers** may find better value in Asami compared to traditional platforms, especially when promoting products in industries that are restricted or under-served by Web2 ad networks.
 Some Advertisers may act as intermediaries or agencies, facilitating campaign creation for others, earning a margin and collecting ASAMI tokens in the process.

-- **Collaborators** benefit from an expanding platform with more campaigns, better-paying opportunities, and more visibility.
+- **Advocates** benefit from an expanding platform with more campaigns, better-paying opportunities, and more visibility.
 They may also collectively operate community-owned accounts, growing influence as a group and splitting rewards.
 They can use Asami as one of multiple revenue streams tied to their online presence.

 These entrepreneurial possibilities make it so **any participant can effectively become a business unit** within Asami: attracting campaigns, onboarding collaborators, or even offering adjacent services like content creation or social media analytics.